assafsauer/aws-tkg-automation/README.md

-# PART 1: Automating TKG manager cluster on AWS with a click of a button
+# This repository contains automation code for TKG installtion on AWS and automated TAP (Tanzu application Platform) installation.

-## This repository contains automation code for TKG installtion on AWS and TAP (Tanzu application Platform) installation.
+## PART 1: Automating TKG on AWS

 so what does it do ?
 1) it create jump server with all the Tanzu depencies/packages on a dedicated VPC/Subnets...